Understanding Constructive Possession by Florida Law

-- Actual Possession: Simply put, actual possession means you actually had the illegal contraband on your person.
+Actual Possession: Simply put, actual possession means you actually had the illegal contraband on your person.

 In Davis, the 2nd District Court elaborated on these requirements.
-The Court stated “proof of mere proximity of the defendant to the drugs is insufficient to sustain a conviction for constructive possession.”
+The Court stated, “Proof of mere proximity of the defendant to the drugs is insufficient to sustain a conviction for constructive possession.”
 The Court went on to give examples of other cases where proximity was insufficient to establish constructive possession.
 For example, the Court cited Agee v.
 State, 522 So.2d 1044 (Fla.
 2nd DCA 1988).
-Referencing Agee, the Davis Court said, “even when a defendant was found standing approximately one foot from a matchbook containing 19 packets of heroin, the evidence was held insufficient to withstand a motion for judgment of acquittal.”
+Referencing Agee, the Davis Court said, “Even when a defendant was found standing approximately one foot from a matchbook containing 19 packets of heroin, the evidence was held insufficient to withstand a motion for judgment of acquittal.”

 In Tanksley, a paper bag was found 15 feet from where the Defendant was sitting.
-Inside the paper bag there was heroin.
+Inside the paper bag, there was heroin.
 Fingerprint tests were run that matched the Defendant.
 However, the Court said the evidence simply was not sufficient to sustain a verdict, because there were other people around, and the evidence could not refute every reasonable hypothesis of innocence.
 Specifically, the Court said the evidence could not refuse the possibility that the Defendant touched the bag and envelope before it contained heroin.
 Therefore, the evidence was insufficient to establish the elements of constructive possession.

 As you can see Courts look at a number of factors to determine whether a constructive possession allegation can be sustained.
-A good lawyer has a strong understanding of the case law and your case and call help you show how your case matches with another key case that is favorable to your specific situation.
+A good lawyer has a strong understanding of the case law and your case and can help you show how your case matches with another key case that is favorable to your specific situation.